All Episodes

 You know he was getting an ulcer.

-I mean, he's just sitting there going, Oh my God, you can do better than this, Hillary.
+I mean, he's just sitting there going, oh my God, you can do better than this, Hillary.

-And he's and she can't.
+And she can't.

-Because people actually go back and fa and and check him, and all of a sudden all over the media you get three or four or five examples of Bill Clinton talking about making America great again, which just makes him look like a fool.
+But this is a sign of how the system is turning because people actually go back and check him, and all of a sudden, all over the media, you get three or four or five examples of Bill Clinton talking about making America great again, which just makes him look like a fool.

 All right, last question.

-You're confident that Trump's gonna win.
+You're confident that Trump's going to win.

 Why are you so confident when the polls show in every swing state?